-- 8.1 That subject to no new material considerations being raised, PLANNING PERMISSION BE GRANTED subject to the following conditions - C1 The development hereby permitted shall be begun before the expiration of three years from the date of this permission. - Reason: In pursuance of Section 91(1) of the Town and Country Planning Act 1990 and as amended by the Planning and Compulsory Purchase Act 2004. - The development hereby permitted shall be carried out in accordance with the following approved plans: TRDC 001 (Location Plan), TRDC 002 (Existing Layout), TRDC 003 (Existing and proposed play area layout), TRDC 004 (Proposed Play Area), TRDC 005 (Construction set up), TRDC 006 (Existing equipment schedule), TRDC 007 (Fencing). - Reason: For the avoidance of doubt, in the proper interests of planning and to maintain the openness of the Metropolitan Green Belt; in accordance with Policies PSP2, CP1, CP9, CP11 and CP12 of the Core Strategy (adopted October 2011) and Policies DM2, DM6, DM8 and DM11 of the Development Management Policies LDD (adopted July 2013). - C3 No operations (including tree felling, pruning, demolition works, soil moving, temporary access construction, or any other operation involving the use of motorised vehicles or construction machinery) whatsoever shall commence on site in connection with the development hereby approved until the branch structure and trunks of all trees shown to be retained and all other trees not indicated as to be removed and their root systems have been protected from any damage during site works, in accordance with a scheme designed in accordance with BS5837:2012, to be submitted to and approved in writing by the Local Planning Authority.

-The protective measures, including fencing, shall be undertaken in full accordance with the approved scheme before any equipment, machinery or materials are brought on to the site for the purposes of development, and shall be maintained as approved until all equipment, machinery and surplus materials have been removed from the site.
+- 8.1 That PLANNING PERMISSION BE GRANTED and is subject to the following conditions: - C1 The development hereby permitted shall be begun before the expiration of three years from the date of this permission. - Reason: In pursuance of Section 91(1) of the Town and Country Planning Act 1990 and as amended by the Planning and Compulsory Purchase Act 2004. - C2 The development hereby permitted shall be carried out in accordance with the following approved plans: TRDC 001 (Location Plan), TRDC 002 (Proposed cycle path plan), TRDC 003 (Proposed Mound Section), TRDC 004 (Proposed cycle path) and TRDC 005 (Tree Plan) - Reason: For the avoidance of doubt, in the proper interests of planning and to maintain the openness of the Metropolitan Green Belt; in accordance with Policies PSP2, CP1, CP9, CP11 and CP12 of the Core Strategy (adopted October 2011) and Policies DM2, DM6, DM8, DM9 and DM11 of the Development Management Policies LDD (adopted July 2013). - C3 Prior to the commencement of any works on site the tree protection measures shall be installed in accordance with the locations shown on TRDC 005 (Tree Plan). - The protective measures, including fencing, shall be undertaken in full accordance with the approved scheme before any equipment, machinery or materials are brought on to the site for the purposes of development, and shall be maintained until all equipment, machinery and surplus materials have been removed from the site.
 Nothing shall be stored or placed within any area fenced in accordance with this condition and the ground levels within those areas shall not be altered, nor shall any excavation be made.
 No fires shall be lit or liquids disposed of within 10.0m of an area designated as being fenced off or otherwise protected in the approved scheme.

-Reason: This condition is a pre commencement condition to ensure that no development takes place until appropriate measures are taken to prevent damage being caused to trees during construction and to meet the requirements of Policies CP1 and CP12 of the Core Strategy (adopted October 2011) and Policy DM6 of the Development Management Policies LDD (adopted July 2013).
+Reason: This condition is a pre commencement condition to ensure that no development takes place until appropriate measures are taken to prevent damage being caused to trees during construction, to protect the visual amenities of the trees, area and to meet the requirements of Policies CP1 and CP12 of the Core Strategy (adopted October 2011) and Policy DM6 of the Development Management Policies LDD (adopted July 2013).